ironmonk88/monks-player-settings/README.md

 You can turn this off in the settings if you don't want to sync, and don't want to be bothered by the warning.

+### Limitations

+Player settings can only be gathered and triggered from the Settings Config dialog.
+Modules like Simple Calendar, that allow you to edit settings outside of the core Foundry settings editor can not be tracked.

 ## Bug Reporting
 Please feel free to contact me on discord if you have any questions or concerns. ironmonk88#4075